Woju (song)

-"Woju" is a song by Nigerian afropop recording artist Kiss Daniel, released on 1 September 2014 through G-Worldwide Entertainment.
-Dubbed as "one of the best Nigerian songs of 2014", the song went on to be nominated in the "Hottest Single" category at the 2015 edition of the Nigeria Entertainment Awards.
+"Woju" is a song by Nigerian singer Kiss Daniel, released on 1 September 2014 through G-Worldwide Entertainment.
+Dubbed as "one of the best Nigerian songs of 2014", the song went on to be nominated in the Hottest Single of the Year category at the 2015 edition of the Nigeria Entertainment Awards.
+Upon release, "Woju" was met with positive reviews from music critics and also received numerous airplay.
+The music video for "Woju" peaked at number one on MTV Base's Official Naija Top 10 music video chart for six weeks, and is regarded as the platform through which Kiss Daniel's music career hit the limelight.
+In February 2015, Kiss Daniel performed an acoustic rendition of the song on Ndani Sessions.